KimHuatLim/Infobase/README.md

 Purpose   :
-Prototype for capturing the requirements and understanding the data services using API. ( Wireframe concept ) Not a real app for the “to-be” ACO-ICO project.
+Prototype for capturing the requirements and understanding the data services using API. ( Wireframe concept )

 Platform  :
 Windows, Mac,  Android, IOS over public internet as well as HVPN